MariahkSA-007/MariahkSA-007/README.md

 -My name is Maria

--I study in James Patrick Clarck
+-I study at James Patrick Clarck

 -you can add me sis @mmaria.mpa